Video games in Bangladesh: History

-In 2004, a first-person shooter (FPS) game titled Arunodoyer Agnishikha, based on the events of the Bangladesh Liberation War, was developed by Trimatrik Interactive.
-Being the first Bangladeshi game of its genre, it received widespread acclaim and started a new chapter of video game development in the country.
+In 2004, Arunodoyer Agnishikha, the first Bangladeshi first-person shooter game was developed by Trimatrik Interactive and published by SHOM Computers Ltd. Being the first Bangladeshi game of its genre, it received widespread acclaim and started a new chapter of video game development in the country.
+The plot is based on the events of the Bangladesh Liberation War.
+These events mainly include the battles that took place in Chittagong, Rajshahi and Akhaura.
+The game-play features three options, Battlefield, The Team and Time Limit.
+Battlefield is the chief gameplay where the player has to choose one from four different battlefields of the war.

 In 2012, a group of students from BRAC University developed Aerial Multi-Player Dogfight, which they claimed was the first massively multi-player online (MMO) game for PCs in the world that responds to body movements and voice command.

 On 16 December 2012, the first professional game development team after 2004 was formed: Team 71.
 They started their journey by announcing a first-person shooter game named Liberation 71, based on the Bangladesh Liberation War and inspired by the Arunodoyer Agnishikha.
 Liberation 71 will contain the actual history and events of the war.
 The game is a big project using the Unreal 4 game engine, so it is still under development.
 Team 71 has been called the "pioneer of the computer game development" era of Bangladesh after 2010.

 In 2014, Hatirjheel: Dream Begins, an open-world action-adventure game, was developed and published by MassiveStar Studio.
 It was the first commercially published video game in Bangladesh.

 In 2015, The Reels: Welcome to Bangladesh, a story-based linear racing game that allows the player to drive through Dhaka to Chittagong, was being developed by another development team called LAI MASSIVE.
 The developers were very young and few in numbers, but made a game of next-generation quality.
 They also made other games like The Division Sa World at War, The Run, and Night Time Bed.
 In June 2016, Dream World Studio released a third-person shooter game titled Durjoy.
 A first-person shooter called Hound6: The Escape is being developed by the team as a sequel to Hound6: Strike, which was also released in 2016.

 On 25 December 2015, a game called Heroes of 71, based on the Bangladesh Liberation War, was released by Mindfisher Games.
 Later, on 25 March 2016 a sequel titled Heroes of 71: Retaliation was released.
 They were downloaded more than 1 million times on the Play Store.
 On 15 December 2017, a third installment in the series, titled Mukti Camp, was released.